-Directors and Executive Officers Age Position/Title Forrest Xiaodong Li 45 Chairman and Group Chief Executive Officer Gang Ye 42 Director and Group Chief Operating Officer Tony Tianyu Hou 44 Director and Group Chief Financial Officer David Heng Chen Seng 56 Director Khoon Hua Kuok 44 Director Chris Zhimin Feng 40 Group President Terry Feng Zhao 39 President of Garena Yanjun Wang 42 Group Chief Corporate Officer, Group General Counsel and Company Secretary David Jingye Chen 42 Chief Product Officer of Shopee David Y Ma 42 Chief Investment Officer of Sea Capital
+Directors and Executive Officers Age Position/Title

+Forrest Xiaodong Li 47 Chairman and Chief Executive Officer

+Gang Ye 44 Director and Chief Operating Officer

+David Heng Chen Seng 58 Independent Director

+Khoon Hua Kuok 46 Independent Director

+Silvio Savarese 53 Independent Director

+Jessica Sin Yin Tan 48 Independent Director

+David Y Ma 44 Director

+Chris Zhimin Feng 42 President

+Tony Tianyu Hou 46 Chief Financial Officer

+Terry Feng Zhao 41 President of Garena

+Yanjun Wang 44 Chief Corporate Officer, General Counsel and Company

+Secretary

+David Jingye Chen 44 Chief Product Officer of Shopee

-Forrest Xiaodong Li is our founder and has served as the chairman of Sea Limited and our group chief executive officer since our inception in May 2009.
+Forrest Xiaodong Li is our founder and has served as the Chairman of Sea Limited and our Chief Executive Officer since our inception in May 2009.
 He is a member of the board of directors of the Singapore Economic Development Board, and serves as an independent non-executive director of Shangri-La Asia Limited.
 He also serves on the board of trustees for the National University of Singapore, and on the advisory council of Stanford University's Graduate School of Business.
-Forrest holds an M.B.A. degree from Stanford University's Graduate School of Business and a bachelor's degree in Engineering from Shanghai Jiaotong University.
+Forrest holds an M.B.A. degree from Stanford University's Graduate School of Business and a Bachelor's degree in Engineering from Shanghai Jiaotong University.

 Gang Ye is our co-founder and has been a member of the board of directors of Sea Limited since March 2010.
-Gang has served as our group chief operating officer since January 2017 and served as our group chief technology officer between March 2010 and December 2016.
+Gang has served as our Chief Operating Officer since January 2017 and served as our Chief Technology Officer between March 2010 and December 2016.
 He previously worked at Wilmar International and the Economic Development Board of Singapore.
 Gang holds B.S. degrees in Computer Science and Economics from Carnegie Mellon University.